How long must a foreign national be employed before an employer can apply to the Nominee Program?

 Employers who apply to nominate foreign nationals under the Employer Driven streams and who don’t have a valid Labour Market Impact Assessment must advertise locally on two local new-sharing platforms, nationally on the Government of Canada’s JobBank and on an industry job board (optional).

-For Skilled Worker and Express Entry Streams: Advertisements must be posted for a minimum of sixty (30) consecutive calendar days and placed within six (6) months immediately prior to the submission of an application.
+For Skilled Worker and Express Entry Streams: Advertisements must be posted for a minimum of thirty (30) consecutive calendar days and placed within six (6) months immediately prior to the submission of an application.

 For the Critical Impact Worker Stream: Advertisements must be posted for a minimum of sixty (60) consecutive calendar days and placed within twelve (12) months immediately prior to application submission.